DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

-When the `inputType: "text"` is specified for an input, the resulting number is transformed to the *string* type without a mask, as if it were a number.
-For example, if the entered value is "$ 1,000,000", the resulting value returned by the [`getValue()`](form/api/input/input_getvalue_method.md) method is "1000000".
+When the `inputType: "text"` is specified for an input, the resulting number is converted into the *string* type without a mask, as if it were a number.
+For example, if the entered value is `"$ 1,000,000"`, the resulting value returned by the [`getValue()`](form/api/input/input_getvalue_method.md) method is `"1000000"`.

 The default config for the `inputType: "text"` is the following: